matthewcpaul/generator-rapid/README.md

 npm install -g generator-rapid
 ```

-Then, in your development directory, run Yeoman to build a new project:
+Then, in your development directory, run Yeoman to create a new project:
 ```
 yo rapid
 ```